Josh Francou: Injuries and retirement (2003–2006)

 In his early career in the SANFL, Francou dislocated his left knee so badly, that it bent 90 degrees, which forced him out of the game for over a year.
 In recent times, he has been ravaged with knee-reconstructions, one in just his second game of the year in 2003, and then another injury to his other good knee in Pre-Season 2004.
 He was able to play every game except one in 2005 (despite battling osteitis pubis).
 He injured both his left and right knee.

 On 23 August 2006, Francou announced his retirement after playing only 23 games since his knee reconstruction in 2003, and no games in his final year (2006).

 Since retirement (2006– )

 Josh joined radio station 5AA, replacing Russell Ebert as special comments commentator.
 He also wrote for the Adelaide Advertiser.

 Josh Francou has also worked as a part-time Physical Education teacher at Banksia Park International High School and Pulteney Grammar School in South Australia – and taught full-time at Prince Alfred College and St Peter's College, Adelaide.

-Josh is an assistant coach at the Gold Coast Suns in the AFL, joining in 2019.
+Josh was an assistant coach at the Gold Coast Suns in the AFL, joining in 2019.
 Josh has also been an assistant coach for both Sydney Swans and the Adelaide Crows.
+He was re-appointed as head coach of North Adelaide Football Club in August 2025, after previously coaching them from 2011 to 2013.

+Francou's son, Oliver, plays for the West Coast Eagles.